 Is the survey confidential and anonymous?

-Yes it is.
-We do not want students to write their names anywhere on the questionnaires.
+Yes, it is.
+We do NOT want students to write their names anywhere on the questionnaires.
 We are only interested in the student population as a whole.
+Responses to the questionnaire cannot be linked back to any individual.
 No names of participating school boards or schools are ever made public.
 All information gathered in the study is strictly confidential.

 Do schools or students get paid for participating in the survey?